stilliard/jquery-responsive-containers/README.md

 The end jquery.responsive-containers.min.js contains both the jquery-responsive-containers plugin and the jquery-resize plugin for simplicity, but you can easily split them out if needed.

+Demo's coming soon!
+For now there is a demo in the code so if you checkout the latest code and run firefox ./demo/index.html you can have a quick play.

 Examples
 ---------